Commelina communis - Linnaeus

-Plant is an upright to prostrate, mostly smooth, annual; rooting at the nodes or stems.
-Preferred habitat is woods, waste areas, yards, pine woods and at roadside.
+Plant is an upright to prostrate, mostly smooth, annual that roots at the nodes or stems.
+Its preferred habitat is woods, waste areas, yards and at roadside.
 Distribution is throughout the Escambia region.

-Leaves are alternate on the stem, having no teeth and no lobes.
-Shape is oval with base portion sheathing the stem (clasping).
+The leaves are alternate on the stem; no teeth and no lobes.
+Leaf shape is oval with base portion clasping the stem.

-Flowers are at the end of the stem either solitary or in
+Flowers are at the tip of the stem appearing either solitary

-one being the image of the other; bisexual; three sepals, three
+into two parts with one being the image of the other; three sepals,

 Legend has it that three brothers worked closely together in botanical studies.
 Two brothers distinguished themselves in the profession and were honored with the species name.
 A third brother who contributed little to the science was awarded the more insignificant white petal.
 The name Day Flower refers to the fact that the blossom remains on the stem for about 24 hours.